 - Can Family Nurse Practitioners Prescribe Medication?

 - FNP Organizations

 What Is a Family Nurse Practitioner?

-A nurse practitioner is a registered nurse who has gotten a master’s of science in nursing, followed by an FNP certification.
-This extra preparation gives nurse practitioners broad knowledge to perform exams, order lab work and prescriptions,diagnose common primary care and medical problems, and authorize treatments.
+A nurse practitioner is an advanced practice registered nurse who has a master’s of science in nursing (MSN), followed by an FNP certification.
+This extra preparation gives nurse practitioners broad knowledge to perform exams, order lab work and prescriptions, diagnose common primary care and medical problems, and authorize treatments.
 A nurse practitioner is a licensed nursing professional with responsibilities for treatment and diagnosis beyond the level of a registered nurse.

 A family nurse practitioner (FNP) is a nurse practitioner who delivers health care across a wide range of age demographics.
 FNP practice covers infants to adolescents, young adults to seniors—similar to family physicians.
 There are many specialty certifications for nurse practitioners, but FNPs are the largest group accounting for 65.4% of nurse practitioner certifications.

 History of the Family Nurse Practitioner Role

 In 1965, the Medicare Act created a new surge of older and low-income patients seeking health care.
 This greater patient demand resulted in lower physician availability, and nurses stepped in to fill the gap.
 That same year the nurse practitioner role was born.